Managing CNAME Records

 To add a CNAME record

 • Name: the subdomain you want to create the record for, without the domain name.
 For example, if you want to represent www.example.com enter www.
-Leave it blank to represent the root domain example.com.
+This field cannot be left blank.

 • Content: the target host name this host will point to.
-It must be a host name (e.g. foo.bar.com) and not a URL (e.g. http://foo.bar.com or http://foo.bar.com/foo are invalid).
+It must be a host name (e.g., blog.dnsimple.com) and not a URL (e.g., http://blog.dnsimple.com or http://blog.dnsimple.com/post are invalid).

 As with any other DNS record, you can configure:

-3. The record is created and visible in the record list.
+2. The record is created and visible in the record list. screenshot: new cname record shown

 Updating a CNAME record